AlexJReid/blog/content/posts/excel-the-accidental-stream-processor/index.md

 ## The publisher

-Save this as `publish_fx.py`.
+Save this as `driver.py`.
 It needs `nats-py` (`pip install nats-py`).

 The subject hierarchy carries all the context.
 Payloads are naked numbers: no JSON, no parsing, nothing to go wrong.
+Each tick publishes bid, ask, and mid for all three pairs.

 ```python
 import asyncio